openapi-ts/openapi-typescript/README.md

 # 📘️ swagger-to-ts

-Convert [OpenAPI v3][openapi3] and [OpenAPI v2][openapi2] schemas to TypeScript interfaces using Node.js.
+Convert [OpenAPI v2][openapi2] schemas to TypeScript interfaces using Node.js.
 It can handle large definition files within milliseconds because it neither validates nor parses; it only transforms the bare minimum of what it needs to.

 💅 Prettifies output with [Prettier][prettier].